OpenHack/openhack.github.com/albuquerque/index.markdown

 ### Thank Yous

-Thank you to [Convivium Coworking](http://www.conviviumcoworking.com/) for providing a space for our first meeting!
+A **huge** thank you to [Convivium Coworking](http://www.conviviumcoworking.com/) for being a sponsor of OpenHack Albuquerque!
+We couldn't do this without you!

 ### Previous Meetings

+Our seventh meeting was October 17, 2013 at Convivium Coworking.

 Our sixth meeting was September 19, 2013 at Convivium Coworking.